 This new provision in the securities act allows unaccredited investors to purchase up to $5 million worth of a security over a 12 month period.
 This new provision has allowed crowdfunded real estate platforms like Fundrise to emerge, creating more investment opportunities and a new concept to the non traded REIT structure.

 Before this change in regulation, you had to be an accredited investor to invest in private real estate deals like this.

 In the United States, to be an accredited investor you need to have a net worth of $1,000,000 or more excluding your primary residence or an income of at least $200,000 for the last two years.
 In the past, these accredited investors were the only ones that had the ability to invest in these private real estate investments.

 Publicly traded REITs trade on a major exchange like the NYSE or the NASDAQ.

-Publicly traded REITs are very similar to a dividend stock.
+Publicly traded REITs are very similar to dividend stocks.